poshsecurity/PlasterTemplate-PSModule/contributing.md

     * Bug fixes: Consider test cases that would have failed before the change but pass now.
     * New features: Test cases need to ensure that new features function correctly and existing features still function as previously expected.
 * Ensure that any code you write aligns with community style guides.

+## Things that might get your Pull Request rejected
+There are often things in Pull Requests that might lead to a pull request being rejected, these include:

+* Malicious code.
+* Code that breaks previous functionality in a way that could be avoided.
+* Code that doesn't align with community style recommendations.
+* Code that fails Pester tests or PowerShell Script analyser
+* Code that is obviously plargarised

+## Issue Types

+I try to tag any open issue.
+Tags are a great way to work out how you might be able to help.

+* Bugs: Stuff that users or I have realised is broken/not functioning as expected.
+Typically I want to close these before working on any enhancements.
+* Enhancements: New features!
+Everyone alway wants new features right?
+* Good First Issue: These are simple bugs or enhancements that would be suitable for someone as their first issue.
+These are often more approachable for those unfamiliar with the code base, and are usually less time-consuming.
+If you are new to contributing to open-source or to PowerShell modules, then these could be great first steps.
+* Help Wanted: These are issues or bugs where I would really, really, love some assistance.
+They could be big or small bugs or enhancements.